Video Tutorials

 Learn the different types of compute nodes on clusters and how to specify them for your jobs.
 Watch this before the later videos of this section.

-A more detaile example of an interactive job that uses the material in the second video—that is, how to use constraints to specify compute node types.
+A more detailed example of an interactive job that uses the material in the second video—that is, how to use constraints to specify compute node types.

-A more detaile example of a batch job that uses the material in the second video—that is, how to use constraints to specify compute node types.
+A more detailed example of a batch job that uses the material in the second video—that is, how to use constraints to specify compute node types.

-Self-Monitoring Your Activities and Understanding How Your Code Is Performing
+Self-Monitoring Your Activities and Code Execution to Understanding How Your Code Is Performing

 Appropriate use of login (head) nodes of ARC clusters.

-How you can self-monitor your use of login (head) nodes.
+How you can self-monitor your use of login (head) nodes and kill/terminate processes that should not be run on head nodes.

-How you can self-monitor your Slurm jobs and understand your code’s performance.
+How you can self-monitor your Slurm batch jobs and understand your code’s performance.

 File Compression and Archiving